s-vinaya/Training-placement-management/README.md

 This project will assist you a lot in developing your designing creativity.
 You can do the following things in this project:-

-Adding company
+Adding company,
-Adding Student
+Adding Student,
-Adding Training Company
+Adding Training Company,
-Syncing your updates online
+Syncing your updates online,
-Scheduling training
+Scheduling training,
 backing up database